laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 uBlacklist on the otherhand, **blocks the queries outright**--meaning if too many AI sites are in your Google Image Search results, you will not be able to scroll any father then the first 6 rows of images.

 Although the latter is inferrior, it is a bit rare for that to happen, especially if you append operators such as ```-ai``` in your query.
-Just keep that in mind (it may also be a bug on uBlacklists' part).
+Just keep that in mind (it may also be a bug on uBlacklist's part).

 ## To Do
 ✅ Provide blocklist for uBlacklist compatibility